kshitijingle/timetablegenerator/Readme.md

 Smart School Timetable Generator — Dynamic Teacher-Classroom Scheduling

-Build an app that automates the creation of school timetables by intelligently assigning teachers to classrooms based on a wide range of constraints.
-The app should generate weekly schedules that optimize teaching hours, avoid conflicts, and ensure fair distribution of workload.
+A web app that automates the creation of school timetables by intelligently assigning teachers to classrooms based on a wide range of constraints.
+The app WILL generate weekly schedules that optimize teaching hours, avoid conflicts, and ensure fair distribution of workload.

 Inputs:
 School Parameters: